streetpea/chiaki-ng/README.md

 Everything necessary for a full streaming session, including the initial registration and wakeup of the console, is supported.
 The following features however are yet to be implemented:
-* H264 Error Concealment (FEC and active error recovery however are implemented)
-* Touchpad support (Triggering the Touchpad Button is currently possible from the keyboard though)
 * Rumble
 * Accelerometer/Gyroscope